The Most Popular Climbs in the Tour of Flanders

 The Tour of Flanders brings together all the elements that define the cycling culture of the Flemish region: steep bergs, cobblestones and passion.
 This Belgian region is a territory that knows how to care for and protect the cobbled roads that are part of its history.
-Plus, the Spring classics are the perfect way to promote tourism in Flanders, drawing in fans from all over the world.

 For many editions, the Molenberg was a crucial point in the of the Tour of Flanders.
 The poor condition of the cobblestones and the narrow path can cause a lot of damage to the peloton.
 It's a climb of just over 400 metres with an average gradient of 7%, but positioning is vital to maintain a chance of being in the leading group.